Skip to content

 Updating email subscription states

-There are three ways a user’s email subscription state can be updated:
+There are four ways to update a user’s email subscription state:

 Use the Braze SDK to update a user’s subscription state.